orendain/terraform-provider-grafanaauth/README.md

 - I do indeed plan on contributing these changes to the official projects above very soon.
 - I wanted practice with Terraform Plugin SDK v2 :smirk:.

+Corresponding changes to the upstream grafana-api-golang-client are [staged here](https://github.com/orendain/grafana-api-golang-client/pull/1).

 ## Development

 To build the binary, and move it to one of the expected [plugin locations](https://www.terraform.io/docs/extend/how-terraform-works.html#plugin-locations),